chriseidhof/chriseidhofnl/content/post/structs-and-mutation-in-swift.md

 b += 1
 ```

 After the code above executes, the value of `b` will be 43, but `a` will still be 42.
 This is so natural that it seems like stating the obvious.
-However, in Swift, all structs behave this way.
+However, in Swift, all structs behave this way, not just scalar types.

 Let's start with a simple struct that describes a `Point`.
 This is similar to `CGPoint`, except that it contains `Int`s, whereas `CGPoint` contains `CGFloat`s.